tiemma/kubernetes-article-content/README.md

 ![Hello World Service](service.png)

-To test the service as we have no load balancer, we can use the minikube application to send requests to our service
+To test the service as we have no load balancer controller, we can use the minikube application to send requests to our service

 ```bash
 minikube service hello-world-service
 ```

-If you want to try it some other way, you can always curl the clusterIP too.
+If you want to try it some other way, you can always curl the ClusterIP too.
 ```bash
 curl $(kubectl get svc hello-world-service -o=jsonpath='{.spec.clusterIP}')
 ```